Debate continues over updating NY’s wrongful death law

 Gov. Kathy Hochul vetoed the bill under intense pressure from insurance companies and other professional groups who are against it as-is.

 “It would raise the cost on just about everybody for just about everything.
-We oppose that,” says Tom Stebbing, executive director of the Lawsuit Reform Alliance of New York.
+We oppose that,” says Tom Stebbins, executive director of the Lawsuit Reform Alliance of New York.
 “We are in an affordability crisis in New York and this bill would make that drastically worse.”

 The alliance estimates private, professional and business insurance premiums would increase throughout the state, if Gov. Hochul signs the bill into law.

 “Her own state Division of Budget has advised against this bill.
 The costs are massive.
-The legislature has not done it’s homework in terms of the financial impact,” says Stebbing.
+The legislature has not done it’s homework in terms of the financial impact,” says Stebbins.
 “They say its none and that’s absurd.”

 Gov. Hochul is expected to review an amended version of the bill this legislative session.
 In the meantime, grieving Hudson Valley families, who the new law would benefit, are publicly advocating for its passage.